Keyboard shortcuts

 Rust-first.
 Logic is never duplicated in SDKs.
 If a SDK method does anything beyond marshaling and calling an FFI function, that logic belongs in Rust.

-Single schema, four generators.
+Single schema, multiple generators.
 Adding a type to goud_sdk.schema.json causes it to appear in every SDK on the next codegen run.
-Naming conventions (PascalCase in C#, snake_case in Python, camelCase in TypeScript) are applied by the generators.
+Each generator (codegen/gen_*.py) applies language-appropriate naming conventions.
+Run ./codegen.sh to regenerate all SDKs.

 C# bindings are doubly generated.
-NativeMethods.g.cs is produced by csbindgen (a Rust build dependency) on every cargo build.
+NativeMethods.g.cs is produced by csbindgen on every cargo build.
 The higher-level C# wrapper classes in sdks/csharp/generated/ are produced by gen_csharp.py.
-The two files work together: csbindgen handles the raw [DllImport] declarations; the Python generator handles the ergonomic wrapper API.
+The two files work together: csbindgen handles the raw [DllImport] declarations, and the Python generator handles the public wrapper API.

 Context handles, not pointers.
 All FFI calls take a GoudContextId (an opaque u64) rather than a raw pointer.
 The context registry resolves handles to engine instances under a mutex.
 This prevents use-after-free and type confusion across the FFI boundary.